dgaydukov/cert-aws/sa/files/sa.md

 * schedule subsequent incremental transfers of changing data until the final cut-over from on-premises to AWS During migration DataSync:
-* includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use
+* includes encryption and integrity validation to help make sure your data arrives securely, intact, and ready to use You can turn off integrity check for initial transfer if data in source are constantly changing - this would expedite initial sync, and then turn it on after finish initial transfer.
 * can schedule your migration to run during off-hours, limit network bandwidth to offload network
 * can preserve metadata between storage systems that have similar metadata structures
 * can use filters to include/exclude specific set of files